 Harambe Fruit Market

 Do be fooled by its innocent (and strangely healthy) sounding name.
-Harambe Fruit Market has plenty of salty and savory options in addition to fresh fruit cups and drinks!
-This is where you’ll find the Simba Pretzel prowling!
+Harambe Fruit Market has plenty of salty and savory options in addition to fresh fruit cups and drinks.

-Roasted Corn on the Cob is also specialty snack here — think of it like the vegetarian-equivalent to a Jumbo Turkey Leg!
+Grilled Corn on the Cob is also a specialty snack here — think of it like the vegetarian equivalent to a Jumbo Turkey Leg!

-These treats first appeared last year in celebration of The Lion King‘s 25th anniversary, but so far they’ve managed to stick around!
+This cupcake and other themed treats first appeared last year in celebration of The Lion King‘s 25th anniversary, but so far a few of them have managed to stick around!

-Zuri’s Sweet Shop is your one-stop sweet shop at Animal Kingdom.
-This spot serves up many familiar candy kitchen treats but done up with special Animal Kingdom inspiration!
+Zuri’s Sweets Shop is your one-stop sweet shop at Animal Kingdom.
+This spot serves up many familiar candy kitchen treats but fancified with special Animal Kingdom inspiration.
 Everything including Caramel Apples and Coconut Patties seems to have a safari-themed spin to them!

-One of our favorites here is the dark chocolate Mickey with hot chilis!
+One of our favorites here (when it’s available) is the dark chocolate Mickey with hot chilis!